ArgonDesign/alogic/doc/statements.md

 Array variables cannot be declared using declarations statements, they must be declared in the design entity scope.

-Declaration statements are always combinatorial statements.
+Declaration statements are always combinational statements.

 A declaration statement can be qualified with the `const` keyword.
 `const` qualified declaration statements behave exactly the same as those